Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: Weight decomposition of the equivariant index of the equivalent deformation operator

 We can then express the $S^1$-equivariant index in terms of non-equivariant indices as follows.
 From Lawson and Michelsohn \cite[Example III.9.2, p.
 212]{LM}, the ring $R_{\CC}(S^1)$ is isomorphic to the ring of Laurent polynomials $\ZZ[t,t^{-1}]$ with the element $t^m$, for $m\in \ZZ$, being given by the irreducible, complex representation defined by $\rho_m(e^{i\theta})=e^{im\theta}$.

-\begin{cor} Continue the hypotheses and notation of Lemma \ref{lem:S1EquivariantIsom_LowEigenvalueSpaces_DefOp_to_ApproxComplex} and further assume that the connection $A$ can be written as $A=A_1\oplus A_2$ with respect to the orthogonal decomposition $E=L_1\oplus L_2$ where $L_i$ is a complex line bundle on $X$ and $A_i$ is a unitary connection on $L_i$.
-Then
+\begin{cor}[Equivariant index of deformation operator and ordinary indexes of diagonalized operator] Continue the hypotheses and notation of Lemma \ref{lem:S1EquivariantIsom_LowEigenvalueSpaces_DefOp_to_ApproxComplex}.
+If the connection $A$ splits as $A=A_1\oplus A_2$ with respect to the orthogonal decomposition $E=L_1\oplus L_2$, where $L_k$ is a Hermitian line bundle and $A_k$ is a unitary connection on $L_k$, for $k=1,2$, then